Mathew Swetenham

-Mathew Swetenham (died 29 December 1416) was Henry IV's bowbearer.
+Matthew Swettenham (died 29 December 1416) was Henry IV's bowbearer.
 He is commemorated by a brass effigy at St. Mary's Church in Blakesley.

 Life

 Mathew Swetenham first appears in the historical records when Richard II 'granted him 6 pence a day being retained as Saggitarius dei Corona (Archer of the Crown)'.
 In 1390, he was appointed Yeoman of the Chamber.
 After Richard II was deposed in 1399, Swetenham transferred his allegiance to Henry IV who granted him £30 per year from properties in Northamptonshire.
 In 1405, he was made Yeoman of the King's Chamber, armour bearer and High Sheriff of Northamptonshire.
 Following Henry IV's death in 1413, Swetenham continued to serve under Henry V.